 At the heels of the WZFO Alfa comes another odd, vertical camera, the Taron Chic.
 At the heels is not entirely correct as it refers to the order it is being presented on this site, where the Taron Chic was introduced a year earlier than the WZFO Alfa.
-The difference is that the Chic is a nicely balanced looking camera, where the Alfa is an eyesore.
+The difference is that the Chic is a nicely balanced-looking camera, whereas the Alfa is an eyesore.

 The Taron Chic is a different camera, perhaps by premeditated design.
 Little is intuitive as the makers took a different approach to conventions used on ‘normal’ cameras.
 Square and boxy, the camera looks like an industrial product, far from chic.
 All metal, with a solid feel, almost straight lines at all sides, no side is left without an accessory or button.
 By its name, it is assumed that it was meant for women, a definition that was common at the time.
 Cameras such as Lady Carefree and Vanity were acceptable then, not sure what would have happened if offered today.
 Further, an ad for the Chic shows a female user.
 Thinking about it, almost all Japanese products featured lady models.
 One exception to that was an ad showing Bruce Jenner holding a Minolta.
 It didn’t take long for him to comply with the above-mentioned convention.

 The camera is to be held vertically.
-It has preceded the smartphone cameras orientation by 50 years.
+It has preceded the smartphone camera’s orientation by 50 years.
 It is awkward to hold, aim and trigger at any orientation.
 Any camera that takes figuring where to put the fingers is badly designed.
-All settings could be learned and practised, but shooting position should be intuitive.
+All settings could be learned and practiced, but the shooting positions should be intuitive.

 |Format||35mm Half Frame|